Malberee/merlo-ui/README.md

 # Merlo UI

-I'm just trying to replicate the design and some functionality of [MerloUI v2](https://github.com/heroui-inc/heroui) for React Native.
+I'm just trying to replicate the design and some functionality of [HeroUI v2](https://github.com/heroui-inc/heroui) for React Native.

 Here is a list of some of the components that have already been implemented: